technofocus-pte/secprodfndtndepth/Labs/Lab 07/Lab 7 - Validating Endpoint Onboarding Conducting a PowerShell Detection Test with Microsoft Defender for Endpoint.md

-**Lab 2 - Validating Endpoint Onboarding: Conducting a PowerShell Detection Test with Microsoft Defender for Endpoint**
+# Lab 7 - Validating Endpoint Onboarding: Conducting a PowerShell Detection Test with Microsoft Defender for Endpoint

 **Introduction**